 When [AF Point] is checkmarked, you can display the AF points selected in the camera at the time of shooting.
-However, AF points are not displayed for images which have had their image size changed and then been converted and saved (p.42, p.119), or which have had settings specified during RAW processing on the camera for distortion correction and chromatic aberration correction.
+However, AF points are not displayed for images which have had their image size changed and then been converted and saved (p.42, p.134), which have had settings specified during RAW processing on the camera for distortion correction and chromatic aberration correction, which are composited, or which are created as HDR (High Dynamic Range) images.